GiorgiModebadze/Python_TIL/README.md

 # Python_TIL
-small code snippets I randomly come by
+Interesting things I might come by day to day about python